 Nowhere is this felt more than in industries where there is a large number of part numbers with deep bills of materials in a job shop environment.
 Examples include aerospace, medical devices, industrial equipment manufacturing, food co-packing, and contract manufacturing.

 Volatility is the Enemy

-Many manufacturers experience schedule volatility, which then renders the schedule itself useless as an essential part of an effective manufacturing control system.
+Many manufacturers experience schedule volatility, which then renders the schedule itself useless as an essential element of an effective manufacturing control system.
 A schizophrenic system that cannot make up its mind as to what is needed when is indeed no system at all.
 It’s important to understand that many (i.e., most) ERP users implement production scheduling in a way that inadvertently creates feedback loops that impede on-time performance, grow WIP inventory, and lengthen lead times.

-The use of multiple production schedules provides a way to short-circuit these feedback loops in a way that enables a meaningful manufacturing control system conducive to on-time performance and satisfies all three of the business objectives we outlined at the beginning of this discussion.
+The use of multiple production schedules provides a way to short-circuit these feedback loops in a way that enables a meaningful manufacturing control system conducive to on-time performance and satisfies all three of the business objectives outlined at the beginning of this discussion.